GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 ##Methods
-###Keeps your code DRY
+###Keep your code DRY

-* 	Groups your program logic together so you don't have to repeat yourself.
+* 	Groups program logic together so you don't have to repeat yourself.
 * 	Can pass variables to methods